Greenlight logo

 -The minimum age for a debit card is usually 18, but with Greenlight, kids can get debit cards at any age!

--Debit cards can help young teens develop money management skills that they can use throughout adulthood, such as accountability and an introduction to electronic and online banking.
+-Debit cards can help young teens develop solid money management skills they can use throughout adulthood, such as accountability and an introduction to electronic and online banking.

--A debit card for teens can help them learn financial responsibility without the risk of overdraft fees or excessive fees.
+-Debit cards for teens offer real-world experience in financial responsibility without the risk of overdraft or other excessive fees.

 A debit card for a child or teen may seem premature to some parents, and that’s perfectly fine.
-In a dynamic and rapidly changing world, some parents may wonder what happened to just having a piggy bank or savings account for their kids!
+(What happened to basic piggy banks and savings accounts?)

 How old do you have to be to get a debit card?

-With supervision, a debit card isn’t a way to spend money; it’s a tool that builds financial literacy and promotes good financial habits while your child is young.
+With supervision, debit cards can be a powerful tool that builds financial literacy and promotes good financial habits early on.

 Friends discussing how old do you have to be to get a debit card?

-If you’re still on the fence about a debit card for teens and kids, consider the immeasurable benefits they receive.
-Once you analyze these advantages of a debit card, you might just change your mind.
+If you’re still on the fence about getting a debit card for teens and kids, consider the benefits they get in return.
+Once you explore the advantages of a debit card, you might just change your mind.

-Parents have many responsibilities to teach their children, but one of the most important is accountability.
+Parents want to teach their kids so many things, but accountability is one of the most important.
 Accountability in teens and kids prepares them for the real world and the consequences of their actions.

-With a debit card, you can teach accountability through accounting basics, savings goals, and growing money or wealth.
-Although it’s a spending tool, it offers plenty of lessons toward financial independence.
+With a debit card, you can teach financial responsibility through accounting basics, savings goals, and growing money or wealth.
+Although it’s a spending tool, it offers plenty of lessons toward financial independence and ownership of their money.

-A debit card can bridge the gap into online banking, which is essential for budgets and spending as an adult.
-Basic debit cards from traditional banks and online banks offer an introduction to banking tools, such as debits and credits to accounts, interest rates, sending money, and more.
+Mobile banking, banking apps, and online accounts have taken over in a world where cash was once king.
+A debit card can bridge the gap to online banking, which is essential for budgets and spending as an adult.
+Basic debit cards from traditional and online banks are an easy, kid-friendly way to introduce banking tools, such as debits and credits to accounts, interest rates, and sending money.

-According to the Federal Trade Commission, the U.S. had around 2.8 million reports of banking fraud and identity theft in 2021 alone.
-These figures underscore the idea that even the safest banking habits aren’t necessarily fraud-proof from hackers.
+According to the Federal Trade Commission, consumers reported losing over $12.5 billion to fraud in 2024.
+This underscores the idea that even the safest banking habits aren’t fraud-proof from hackers and scammers.

-While most teens won’t have to deal with this issue, the more they learn about it now, the safer they can be in the future.
-A debit card gives them the ability to spend, but it also opens a frank discussion about reputable merchants, debit card numbers, and safe places to spend.
+While hopefully your teen won’t encounter this issue, the more they learn about it now, the safer they can be.
+A debit card allows them to spend in a safer, more parent-controlled way.
+It also opens up important conversations about recognizing trusted merchants (online and in-store) and protecting their card information (like the card number and PIN).
 You may have to start the conversation, but fraud and identity theft are things that every teen should know about.

 Friends paying for food with Greenlight debit card

-A debit card is a surefire way to teach financial responsibility, but that’s very glamorous in the eyes of a teen.
-Fortunately, a debit card allows them to do much more, all under your watchful eye.
-Here are just a few of the perks that teens will love when they get a debit card.
+A debit card is a surefire way to teach financial responsibility, but that’s not very glamorous in the eyes of a teen.
+Fortunately, modern debit cards let them do so much more under your watchful eye.
+Here are a few perks teens will love when they get a debit card.

-The idea that a debit card for teens would promote saving money seems counterintuitive, but it’s actually a great stepping stone toward great money habits.
-Instead of spending every dime they earn, a debit card teaches them to spend only what they have.
+The idea that a debit card for teens helps save money seems counterintuitive, but it’s a great stepping stone toward smart money habits.
+Because they can only spend what they have, it helps them get in the habit of budgeting and not spending every dollar.

-This idea translates into savings goals as well as the promotion of good habits when they’re old enough to get a credit card.
+That kind of innovative money mindset sticks with them, even when they graduate to credit cards later.
 Greenlight makes saving even easier by allowing teens to earn up to 5%* cash back based on their average daily balance.
-Boom — that’s a lotta extra cheddar!
+Boom.
+That’s extra cash they’ll be bragging about to their friends.

 Get your debit card, savings, and cash back with help from Greenlight